 Moonies are imperfections on the surface of cured polymer clay.
-Many causes…but I have read that it is mostly trapped air and/or moisture.
-Moonies look like little whitish blisters on baked clay.
+We have read that it is mostly trapped air and/or moisture.
+Moonies look like little whitish blisters (some resembling a sliver of a moon) on baked clay.
 Moonies seem to be a common problem for all polymer clay doll makers.

-So what to do if you have moonies?
-You may want to try to save your sculp…First use a knife and carefully scrape out the imperfection.
+So what to do if you have Moonies?
+You may want to try to save your sculpt…First use a knife and carefully scrape out the imperfection.
 Then, wet the area of the repair with Liquid Sculpey.
 Fill the void with the same blend of polymer clay you used on your sculpt.
 Be sure to feather the clay into the surrounding cured clay.
 Then use your heat gun to set the fresh clay.
 Hold the heat gun about six inches away from the fresh clay and keep the heat gun moving to avoid overheating the clay (it only takes about 30 seconds).
-Sometimes you can cover a moonie with the costume.
-Or, if there are many moonies, you could paint the entire sculpt with several layers of heat -set flesh colored paint, covering them up.
-No solution I know if really 'fixes' moonies.
+Sometimes you can cover a Moonie with the costume.
+Or, if there are many Moonies, you could paint the entire sculpt with several layers of heat -set flesh colored paint, covering them up.
+No solution that we know of really 'fixes' Moonies.